IBM/aspera-cli/README.md

 * 0.9

-  * Renamed the CLI from aslmcli to `acli`
+  * Renamed the CLI from aslmcli to `ascli`
-  * Automatic rename and conversion of former config folder from aslmcli to `acli`
+  * Automatic rename and conversion of former config folder from aslmcli to `ascli`

 * 0.7.6